 Resnick Sustainability Center at Caltech

-The building envelope is conceived as an undulating glass scrim, using fritted low-E glazing and integral shading fins to minimize glare and achieve optimal energy performance.
+The building envelope is conceived as an undulating glass scrim, using fritted low-E glazing and integral shading fins to minimize glare and achieve optimal energy performance, targeting LEED Platinum.
 The transparency reveals the internal research activities, including large scale experiments supported by a gantry crane, to spark the curiosity of passersby and illuminate the mission of the center.
-The core of the building, containing labs and classrooms, is a concrete frame to dampen vibration while a public atrium at the north is constructed of cross laminated timber for visual and textural warmth, as well as sustainability.
+The core of the building, containing labs and classrooms, is a concrete frame to dampen vibration while a public atrium at the north is constructed of cross laminated timber for visual and textural warmth, as well as achieving a high level of sustainability.
+Natural materials, colors and fabrics were selected for their biophilic characteristics.
+Yazdani Studio of CannonDesign implemented in the design an array of interactive learning classrooms, workshops, collaboration spaces, undergraduate teaching labs and research labs.

 Size 80,000 SF